Status: Administration

 Christopher Alleman

-Chris has served as the Producing Artistic Director for the Lake Dillon Theatre Company since 2002.
-Since that time the organization has grown from a $140,000 annual budget to just over $1,900,000.
-He has received numerous directing awards for his productions from the Denver Post Ovation Awards, Colorado Theatre Guild, CultureWest, and has been honored with “Outstanding Nonprofit Professional Philanthropy Award.”
-He is a former board member of the Colorado Theatre Guild, is a member of America for the Arts and currently serves on the musical selection committee for the 2019 Fall National Alliance for Musical Theatre Fall Conference and Festival.
-He is a member of the Stage Directors and Choreographer’s Society.
-Chris holds an M.A. from Texas A&M, Commerce and was a Graduate Fellow at Texas Tech University.
+Chris has served as the Producing Artistic Director for the Theatre SilCo (formerly The Lake Dillon Theatre Company) since 2002.
+Under his leadership, the organization has grown from a modest budget of $135,000 to an impressive $2.4 million.
+He has received numerous directing accolades for his productions from the Denver Post Ovation Awards, Colorado Theatre Guild, CultureWest, and has been honored with the distinguished “Outstanding Nonprofit Professional Philanthropy Award.”
+He is a proud member of the Stage Directors and Choreographer’s Society, a member of America for the Arts, and currently serves on the musical selection committee for the 2023 National Alliance for Musical Theatre New Musical Festival.
+Chris spearheaded the creation of the Vivo Dual Language Theatre Program which stands as the largest after-school provider in Summit County and welcomes participants from all backgrounds at no cost to them.
+Chris currently serves on the Summit School District Board of Education.
+Chris holds an M.A. from Texas A&M, Commerce, and was a Graduate Fellow at Texas Tech University.

 970.513.1151 ext.
 101. chris@thesilco.org